nikolabaci98/StudentToStudentApp/README.md

 - **Story:** Connects Queens College students.
 The users can post their interests and engage with other with similar interests.
 In addition students can post resources, tutoring services, and additional help posts.
 - **Market:** Current Students enrolled in Queen College.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they’re looking for.
 - **Scope:** At first we will start as a social app for students enrolled in Queens College, interested in Computer Science.
-This can evolve into a larger app which includes all CUNY/SUNY students.
+This can evolve into a larger app which includes all CUNY/SUNY students and multiple departments.

 ## Product Spec